Services

 Iterate All Clients

 You can use the Client Service to iterate the session information of all clients.
-This includes all connected clients and all disconnected clients whose session is not expired yet.
+This iteration includes all currently connected clients and all disconnected clients with sessions that are not yet expired.

 clientService.iterateAllClients(new IterationCallback<SessionInformation>() {